-Apparently, “nu” is French for naked, which is pretty close to how we’re eating all of our meals now.
+Apparently, “nu” is French for naked, which is pretty close to how we’ve eaten most of our meals during the pandemic.
 This Somerville spot has a substantial menu of things like breakfast sandwiches, burritos, Hawaiian bowls, and burgers.
-They’re also offering a limited selection of groceries, beer and wine, and some rather pricey toilet paper made from recycled goods.
 Everything’s available for delivery, so no, you don’t need to put pants on.

 When we think about vegan and vegetarian spots, Roxy’s - with a variety of bacon melts and burgers - isn’t usually the first place that comes to mind.
-But then we remember the buffalo tofu melt, the homemade veggie burgers, and the section of the menu that’s vegan (all available on Uber Eats), which makes us question all the other things that come to mind.
+But then we remember the buffalo tofu melt, the homemade veggie burgers, and the entire section of the menu that’s vegan (all available for ordering online), which makes us question all the other things that come to mind.

-If you’re looking for meatless comfort food, then look no further than Saus.
+If you’re looking for meatless comfort food, then you should head to Saus.
 Everything at the Bow Market location is vegetarian (and can be made vegan upon request), which means fries with curry ketchup, poutine with kimchi, and cauliflower-falafel sandwiches are all available for dinner tonight.
-Delivery is available through Uber Eats and a number of other platforms - don’t forget to add some beer and wine to your order as well.
+Delivery is available through a number of platforms, and don’t forget to add some beer and wine to your order as well.

 FoMu, the plant-based ice cream company, has four locations across the city.
 All of them are currently open for takeout and yes, delivery, which might be some of the most positive news we’ve heard in a while (sorry, John Krasinski).
 Flavors include lemon meringue pie, sweet lavender, peanut butter cookie, and dulce de coconut.